Attorneys and Staff

 During law school Erin earned a certificate in public interest law with a focus on civil rights.
 She worked as a law clerk for the Oregon Law Center and as an intern for the Lewis & Clark Legal Clinic in Portland, Oregon, helping low-income clients navigate the legal system during times of stress.

-Erin is actively involved in the community as a member of women’s service organization, The Zonta Club of Corvallis, and a participant in the 2015-16 class of Leadership Corvallis, and is a founding member of the Corvallis Changemakers group.
+Erin is actively involved in the community as a member of women’s service organization The Zonta Club of Corvallis, was a participant in the 2015-16 class of Leadership Corvallis, and is a founding member of the Corvallis Changemakers group.
 She received the Chamber of Commerce’s “Junior First Citizen” award in January 2018.
-She has a special interest in domestic implementation of human rights norms and volunteers with the nonprofit Human Rights in Childbirth, based in Portland.
+She has a special interest in domestic implementation of human rights norms.
 Her article, “The United States’ Maternal Care Crisis: A Human Rights Solution” was published in the Fall 2014 edition of Oregon Law Review.

 Click to hear my name:

 Rance Shaw, Attorney

 Rance Shaw joined The Reynolds Law Firm in 2016.
 His practice focuses on business law, landlord-tenant law, estate planning, probate and trust administration, guardianships and conservatorships, and general civil litigation.

 Rance has become involved in several areas of the community.
 He is a Board Member and Treasurer for the Boys & Girls Club of Corvallis, a Rotarian, and a participant in the 2017-2018 Leadership Corvallis program.
 Rance educates community members on landlord-tenant matters as part of the Rental Property Management Group, which holds meetings on the last Tuesday of each month at the Corvallis Elk’s Lodge from 11:30 a.m. to 1:30 p.m.

 Rance enjoys hiking, camping, paddle boarding, playing guitar, and spending time with his wife, Daniela, and rabbit, Ruther Bader Ginsbun.